lhcb/starterkit-lessons/first-analysis-steps/physics-at-lhcb.md

 a fit $$\chi^{2}$$ associated to it.
 The quality of the fit can be used in a selection.

-Finally, with the fitted muon momenta, we can form the four vector of the
+Finally, with the fitted muon four-vectors, we can form the four-vector of the
 $$J/\psi$$ as their sum, creating the $$J/\psi$$ _candidate_[^1].
-Now we get back to our original goal or measuring the number of true $$J/\psi \to
+Now we get back to our original goal of measuring the number of true $$J/\psi \to
 \mu^{+}\mu^{-}$$.
 By plotting the $$J/\psi$$ invariant mass values as a histogram, we might hope to see a signal component.
+An example is shown in the following plot, created using simulated toy data.

 <a href="img/dimuon_mass.png"><img alt="Dimuon invariant mass spectrum" src="img/dimuon_mass.png" style="width: 50%; margin: 0 25%;"/></a>

-We can then use model the components using probability density functions, and fit the total model to this histogram.
+We could choose to model the components using probability density functions, and fit the total model to this histogram.
 The relative normalisations of the components can be used to deduce the fraction of the sample which contains true decays, within some uncertainty.